DaydreamDevelopment/megan-girard/_posts/2016-10-05-digital-literacies.md

 ---

 Using technology in the classroom is beginning to be seen as a norm.
-I as a teacher, see the great benefit that technology can provide towards enhancing  student learning however…
+I as a teacher, see the great benefit that technology can provide towards enhancing &nbsp;student learning however…

 Is there an amount of technology that is considered "too much" for our students?
 Is technology a distraction?
 Is technology enhancing all aspects of how curriculum is delivered?
 Can we continue to shift towards this paper-less educational route and just rely on technology while ensuring our students are receiving the best education possible?